michelrandahl/cv/README.md

 - *GitHub Actions:* Automated testing and deployment
 - *AWS:* ECS, Fargate, Lambda, CloudFormation, CloudWatch, SNS, SQS, S3
 - *Azure:* Bicep, Functions, Blob/Table/Queue storage, WebJobs
-- *Misc.:* Docker, Jenkins, Makefiles, Terraform, Nix flakes and NixOs
+- *Misc.:* Docker, Jenkins, Makefiles, Terraform

 **Security**<br>
 Especially my time at Criipto expanded my security awareness:
-- Maintain a rigorous weekly system update routine for all devices to ensure optimal security and performance
+- Ensuring that all my computers are encrypted and maintaining a rigorous weekly system update routine for all devices to ensure optimal security
-- Awareness of OWASP Top Ten security risks and their relevance in software development
+- Awareness of [OWASP Top Ten](https://owasp.org/www-project-top-ten/) security risks and their relevance in software development

 **Development environment**
 - Strong preference for and extensive experience working in a Linux environment, and using terminal-based workflows and tools.
-I have been using Linux as my daily driver for everything for the past 10 years
+I have been using Linux as my daily driver for everything for the past 10 years.
+For the past few years I have only been using [NixOs](https://nixos.org/) as my daily driver.
 - Proficient with Git, which I use almost on a daily basis, for collaborative projects as well as solo and hobby projects

 ## Speaking and Writing